subelta/browser-calculator/README.md

 # javascript calculator
 ES5

+Ops:

 plus, minus, multiplication, division, invert sign, fractions, clear input, clear all

-can handle big numbers properly
++ can handle big numbers properly

-can compute previous expressions automatically
++ can compute previous expressions automatically

-can handle SOME common issues with binary representation of decimals, like 0.2 + 0.1
++ can handle SOME common issues with binary representation of decimals, like 0.2 + 0.1

-etc
++ etc